 Trust deed.
 What is it?

-A trust deed is a formal agreement between you and your creditors where you make reduced payments to your debts.
+A trust deed is a formal agreement between you and your creditors.
+You make reduced payments to your debts, based on what you can afford.
+It usually lasts for four years.
+And then the debts included are written off.

-StepChange Scotland is an organisation that’s trusted and authorised to help arrange trust deeds.
-We don't charge you for advice, but there are payments to the trustee or insolvency practitioner once your trust deed is in progress.
+StepChange Scotland is an organisation that is trusted and authorised to help arrange trust deeds.

 household bills iconWorried about money and your mortgage?